-A two hundred and twenty three pregnant women were selected for study participation after their written consent, all of them received a detailed explanation of their treatment, follow up by frequent examination, they were advised to contact by telephone in case they need any further explanation, close follow up for them done throughout their pregnancy starting from first visit till delivery and women how diagnosed as having preeclampsia require close evaluation of maternal and fetal conditions for the duration of pregnancy, and those with severe disease were managed in-hospital.
-The methods of assessment of our result done by the researchers each visit and the study was performed in accordance to Helsinki declaration and ethical approval was obtained from Kufa University in Al-Najaf city.
+A two hundred and twenty three pregnant women were selected for study participation after their written consent, all of them received a detailed explanation of their treatment, follow up by frequent examination, they were advised to contact by telephone in case they need any further explanation, close follow up for them done throughout their pregnancy starting from first visit till delivery and women how diagnosed as having preeclampsia require close evaluation of maternal and fetal conditions for the duration of pregnancy, and those with severe disease were managed hospital.
+The methods of assessment of our result done by the researchers each visit and the performed study in accordance Helsinki to declaration and ethical approval was obtained from Kufa University in Al- Najaf city.